Williams, CharleyBack to performers

 Charley died in 1983 in the Forest of Dean Registration District.

-William A. Bailey was the husband of Charley Williams’ sister, Annie Elizabeth, whom he married in 1924 in the Bristol Registration District.
+William A. Bailey, a Brockweir Wassailler, was the husband of Charley Williams’ sister, Annie Elizabeth, whom he married in 1924 in the Bristol Registration District.
 Bill Bailey was also one of the Brockweir wassailers.

 See references to Hannah Williams above and Albert Adam’s sister Elizabeth for relationship between the Williams and Dibden families.